Driving prices: How to make your fuel dollars go further

 Hybrid vehicles use both an electric motor and a petrol engine, which means they're more fuel-efficient than traditional petrol or diesel cars.

-While hybrid vehicles can be more expensive to buy than traditional cars, they can save you money in the long run because you'll use less fuel.
+While hybrid vehicles can be more expensive, they can save you money in the long run because you'll use less fuel.

-There are different hybrid car models to suit your budget and size preference.
-The main brands are Toyota, Subaru and Lexus.
+There are hybrid car models to suit your budget and size preference.
+Brands include Toyota, Subaru, GWM and Lexus.
 Aside from their fuel efficiency, they emit fewer emissions than traditional petrol or diesel cars.

 They also have regenerative braking, which means they convert some of the energy from braking into electricity to recharge the battery.
 This helps to improve fuel efficiency even further.